 The rate of the interest applicable to the facility or the relevant part thereof for each interest period shall be fixed for the first seven periods (7) from the initial drawdown date (the Initial Interest Rate).
 Prior to the FIT entitlement and collection of FIT revenues of the borrower, the rate shall be the higher of: (i) the aggregate of the seven (7) year PDST-R2 and the initial credit spread of 2.25%, or (ii) the minimum interest rate of 5.75%.
 Upon FIT entitlement of at least 40MW and collection of FIT revenues by the borrower equivalent to an aggregate of at least P473.00 million within a period not exceeding twelve (12) consecutive months, the rate shall be the higher of (i) the weighted average interest rate in previous drawdowns less the step down credit spread of 0.25%, or (ii) minimum interest rate, and which interest rate shall be applied beginning the following month immediately succeeding the month wherein the aforesaid FIT entitlement and FIT revenue collection of at least P473 million within 12 months which resulted to a lower interest rate effective July 2017.
-The applicable interest rate for 2020 and 2019 is equal to 6.71%.
+The applicable interest rate for 2021 and 2020 is equal to 6.71%.

 The loan covenants covering the outstanding debt of PetroSolar include, among others, maintenance of debt-to-equity ratio of 75:25 and establishment of DSPA required balance (see Note 9).
-As of December 31, 2020 and 2019, PetroSolar is in compliance with the said loan covenants.
+As of December 31, 2021 and 2020, PetroSolar is in compliance with the said loan covenants.

-As of December 31, 2020 and 2019, the outstanding balance of this loan amounted to P1,448.54 million and P1,667.64 million, respectively.
-Interest expense recognized amounted to P120.94 million, P131.14 million and P157.90 million in 2020, 2019 and 2018, respectively.
-Accrued interest payable amounted to P7.92 million and P9.14 million as of December 31, 2020 and 2019, respectively (see Note 16).
+As of December 31, 2021 and 2020, the outstanding balance of this loan amounted to ₱1,228.64 million and ₱1,448.54 million, respectively.

+Interest expense of PetroSolar related to the loans amounted to P104.23 million, P120.94 million and P131.14 million in 2021, 2020 and 2019, respectively.
+Accrued interest payable amounted to P6.90 million and P7.92 million as of December 31, 2021 and 2020, respectively (see Note 16).